The colour white appears an awful lot in Ray Bradbury’s novel Fahrenheit 451 – but what does it mean?

 Yet Mildred and her friends can’t turn away, preferring these images to their own husbands.
 They prefer the safety of not thinking about things too deeply, and find books and knowledge a disturbing phenomenon.

-It’s this which links Bradbury’s dystopian future with our own digital age (see also E.M.
-Foster’s short story, The Machine Stops).
+It’s this which links Bradbury’s dystopian future with our own digital age.
 Montag’s choice is one technology asks us to make repeatedly and every day: books or screens?
 Entertainment or exploration?
 Consumerism or the path less known?

 Montag chooses to break free of ‘the matrix’.
 The book’s ending condones this in almost biblical imagery.
 The city – the source of sin and stupidity – is annihilated.
 Life begins over, in the purer countryside.
 The thinking man’s time has come.